tarantool/doc/doc/reference/reference_lua/uuid.rst

     .. method:: isnil()

-        The all-zero UUID value can be expressed as uuid.NULL, or as ``uuid.fromstr('00000000-0000-0000-0000-000000000000')``.
+        The all-zero UUID value can be expressed as :ref:`uuid.NULL <uuid-null>`, or as ``uuid.fromstr('00000000-0000-0000-0000-000000000000')``.
         The comparison with an all-zero value can also be expressed as ``uuid_with_type_cdata == uuid.NULL``.